encode/django-rest-framework/docs/api-guide/authentication.md

 * `request.user` will be a `django.contrib.auth.models.User` instance.
 * `request.auth` will be a `djangorestframework.tokenauth.models.BasicToken` instance.

-To use the `TokenAuthentication` scheme, you must have a token model.
+To use the `TokenAuthentication` policy, you must have a token model.
 Django REST Framework comes with a minimal default token model.
-To use it, include `djangorestframework.tokenauth` in your installed applications.
-To use your own token model, subclass the `djangorestframework.tokenauth.authentication.TokenAuthentication` class and specify a `model` attribute that references your custom token model.
+To use it, include `djangorestframework.tokenauth` in your installed applications and sync your database.
+To use your own token model, subclass the `djangorestframework.tokenauth.TokenAuthentication` class and specify a `model` attribute that references your custom token model.
 The token model must provide `user`, `key`, and `revoked` attributes.
 For convenience, the `djangorestframework.tokenauth.models.BaseToken` abstract model implements this minimum contract, and also randomly populates the key field when none is provided.

 ## OAuthAuthentication